-If you want to buy bitcoin or any other digital currency, you’ll need to choose a wallet where you can securely store your coins or tokens.
+We compare 70+ cryptocurrency wallets to help you find the best fit for your budget and altcoin needs.
+If you want to buy Bitcoin or any other digital currency, you must choose a wallet where you can securely store your coins or tokens.
 But if you’re just starting out, choosing a wallet and learning how to use it can feel complicated and overwhelming.

 A cryptocurrency wallet is a software programme that allows you to store, send and receive digital currencies.